pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

     To use the both examples below, you will need to ensure the Kubernetes feature of Docker Desktop is turned off, as it will conflict.

 !!! info "Docker System Resources"
     This note applies only if using Docker as a backing for either solution. kind uses Docker by default, and it is also an option for minikube.
 Docker on Linux is typically installed with root privileges and thus has access to the full resources of the machine.
 Docker Desktop for Mac and Windows provides a way to set the resources allocated to Docker.
-For this documentation, a Macbook Pro was configured to use 6 CPUs and 12 GB Memory.
+For this documentation, a Macbook Pro with the M4 chipset was configured to use 6 CPUs and 12 GB Memory.
 You can adjust these values as necessary for your needs.
 ## Kind cluster
 This section will cover the **kind** installation process.
 See the [section further down](#minikube-cluster) for minikube instructions.
 ### Prerequisites